Home

 • Community property recognizes marriage as a partnership where most property acquired during the union is owned equally by both spouses.
 It exists in certain states

-• Condominium ownership grants individuals sole ownership of a unit within a larger property, alongside shared ownership of common areas4
+• Condominium ownership grants individuals sole ownership of a unit within a larger property, and shared ownership of common areas3

 • Cooperative ownership involves owning shares in a corporation that owns the property, with rights to occupy a specific unit

-Title to Real Property: Title Deeds and Quitclaim Deeds
+Title to Real Property: Deeds and Marketable Title

-A clear and marketable title shows the property is free from legal issues that could impede the transfer of ownership.
+A clear and marketable title shows the property is free from legal claims that could burden the title of the buyer.
 Common title issues and defects can include simple clerical errors affecting public records, unresolved property taxes, claims by previous owner or owners, or joint tenancy issues.
-These defects can impact the transfer ownership process, making it important to resolve before finalizing the real estate transaction.7
+These defects can impact the transfer ownership process, so they need to be resolved before finalizing the real estate transaction.6

 Transferring Legal Ownership: Chain of Title and Title Insurance

-Sale and purchase agreements lay the foundation for transferring property ownership to a new owner via a chain of title.
+Sale and purchase agreements lay the foundation for transferring property ownership to a new owner.
 These agreements initiate the ownership transfer process.
-They are binding contracts, outlining the buyer and seller’s agreed-upon conditions, terms, and price.8
+They are binding contracts, outlining the buyer and seller’s agreed-upon conditions, terms, and price.7

-Title insurance protects buyers and sellers from potential title defects discovered post-sale.
-Title insurance safeguards against losses arising from disputes over property ownership, undisclosed liens or other house title or general title issues.10
+Title insurance protects buyers and lenders from potential title defects discovered post-sale.
+Title insurance safeguards against losses arising from disputes over property ownership, undisclosed liens or other house title or general title issues.9

 Better Understand Property Ownership and Transform Your Career With an Online MSL From Pitt Law